naslabsec/Infrastructure/docs/SURICATA.md

 ## Configurations
 With the following steps you can install Suricata and get the right config to start using it quick-start.

-1. in File: `/etc/suricata/suricata.yaml` go to line 1862 and substitute `- suricata.rules` with `- /ctf/ipsrules/local.rules`
+1. In `/etc/suricata/suricata.yaml` go to line 1862 and substitute `- suricata.rules` with `- /ctf/ipsrules/local.rules`

 2. Create rules file `/ctf/ipsrules/local.rules` add at least one rule [How to write rules](https://docs.suricata.io/en/suricata-6.0.0/rules/intro.html)
 	```